-We have audited the accompanying consolidated balance sheets of NCR Corporation and its subsidiaries (the "Company") as of December 31, 2018 and 2017, and the related consolidated statements of operations, comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2018, including the related notes, and financial statement schedule listed in the index appearing under Item 15(a)(2) (collectively referred to as the "consolidated financial statements").
+We have audited the accompanying consolidated balance sheets of NCR Corporation and its subsidiaries (the "Company") as of December 31, 2018 and December 31, 2017, and the related consolidated statements of operations, comprehensive income, changes in shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2018, including the related notes and financial statement schedule (not presented herein) listed in the index appearing under Item 15(a)(2) of the Company's 2018 Annual Report on Form 10-K (collectively referred to as the "consolidated financial statements").
 We also have audited the Company's internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).